CRPropa/CRPropa3/Extending-CRPropa.md

-CRPropa uses SWIG to provide a python interface.
+The CRPropa functionality can be extended in several ways using the provided python interface.

-The CRPropa functionality can be extended in Python in several ways.
+### Implementing additional Modules and Features using Python only

-### Implementing base classes
+Derivatives of base classes such as Module, Source, SourceProperty, etc. can be implemented in Python and used like the built-in classes.
+Here is an example for a custom
-The base classes Module, Source and SourceProperty can be implemented in Python and used like the built-in classes.
-Here is an example for a custom Module:
+Module:
 ```python
 class MyModule(Module):
     """ Reduces the cosmic ray energy by 10% in each step """